Corruption in Mauritius: Affaire Roches Noires (Rolex, Ramgoolam & Ramdhony)

 In early July 2011, a break-in was reported at Navin Ramgoolam's bungalow located at Roches Noires.
-After a lengthy police investigation, and after Ramgoolam had significantly changed his original police statement and lied in Parliament, it was revealed that there had been a late night party after which Ramgoolam fought with the intruder who latter left with his Rolex watch.
+After a lengthy police investigation, and after Ramgoolam had significantly changed his original police statement and lied in Parliament, it was revealed that there had been a late-night party after which Ramgoolam fought with the intruder who later left with his Rolex watch.
 Ramgoolam had earlier denied being present at the bungalow when the intrusion and theft occurred.
 At the time of the intrusion, other people at the bungalow included Nandanee Soornack and Doomeshwarsing (Rakesh) Gooljaury and his wife.
 However, by 31 July 2011, the suspect Anand Kumar Ramdhony was already dead.
 His lifeless body was found in a sitting position inside the jail cell of the Rivière du Rempart police station, which is a relatively long distance away compared to alternative police cells of Grand-Baie, Plaine-des-Papayes and Terre Rouge.
 Soon afterwards, witness Jacques Bigaignon, who claimed to have heard Ramdhony being beaten up in the jail cell, also died.
 Claude Drapcand, the security guard who was on duty on the night of the intrusion, also died.
-Eventually Deputy Commissioner of Police (DCP) Dev Jokhoo and DCP Rampersad Sooroojbally were arrested for conspiracy to coerce Gooljaury to make a false police statement regarding the presence of Ramgoolam.
+Eventually, Deputy Commissioner of Police (DCP) Dev Jokhoo and DCP Rampersad Sooroojbally were arrested for conspiracy to coerce Gooljaury to make a false police statement regarding the presence of Ramgoolam.

 Bribery case (Richard Duval, Casse siblings and Tourism Authority)

 In 2011, former stable hand and PMSD Parliamentary Press Secretary (PPS) Richard Duval became the main subject of a bribery investigation by ICAC.
 PMSD activist Francis Casse, his sister Anne Casse and Richard Duval had been reported to ICAC by a businessman who was promised a Tourism Authority permit to operate pleasure boats in exchange for a bribe of Rs 100,000.00.
 According to information gathered by ICAC investigators, Duval, Francis Casse and Anne Casse had developed a scheme through which they acted as "facilitators" for the prized permits.
-Richard Duval's half-brother Xavier-Luc Duval had been minister of tourism and the Tourism Authority fell under his jurisdiction for a number of years.
+Richard Duval's half-brother, Xavier-Luc Duval, had been minister of tourism and the Tourism Authority fell under his jurisdiction for a number of years.

+Rodrigues General Workers recruitment scandal

+In September 2012 Johnson Roussety was sentenced to 3 months in prison for having "exercised pressure by means of threat, upon a Public Official with a view to the performance, by that Public Official, of an act in the execution of his duties".
+Jean-Claude Pierre-Louis (Island Chief Executive) complained to police that Roussety had threatened and intimidated him at his office in Port Mathurin in November 2009, to influence the recruitment of 250 General Workers, and that if Roussety did not have his way then Roussety would have Pierre-Louis sacked by speaking to the Prime Minister.
+The case was referred to the ICAC which prosecuted Roussety.